Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 </p>

 <p align="center">
-  <b>Left: KKN with all-MiniLM-L6-v2 Sentence Transformers; Right: KKN with hateBERT Sentence Transformers</b>
+  <b>Left: KNN with all-MiniLM-L6-v2 Sentence Transformers; Right: KNN with hateBERT Sentence Transformers</b>
 </p>

 A major limitation for the models is the computation time, as some of these models run for at least 20 minutes to obtain output.
 The Hate BERT models specifically tend to hava a higher rate of false positive, where it marks 'Hate' for phrases that are not.
 This is likely due to Hate BERT being trained on a large dataset of extreme hate speech.
-We also do not stack models due to the computation time for the attempts we had on creating.
+In an attempt to speed up runtime, we use methods like `PCA` and `HalvingGridSearchCV`, so that could drive some of our results.

 # Declaration of Work
 ## Ben
-* Built the Gaussian Naive Bayes model, the Gaussian Hatebert model, the DistilBERT model, and the Simple Neural Network model
+* Built the Gaussian Naive Bayes model, the Gaussian hateBERT model, the DistilBERT model, and the Simple Neural Network model (unused)
 * Froze the DistilBERT model to make it accessible for more convenient use with other models

 ## Chris